by-student-2017/Phase-field/README.md

 ## Note 1
 - Press (keyboard) [tab] while entering the text will automatically write a continuation or search for candidates.
 - "Paraview" can be used on Windows, so don't worry about it.
 Load the vtk file output from the calculation into "Paraview".
-- Steps 7, 8, 9 and 10 only need to be done once.

 ## Note 2
 - Please read "readme.txt" in each file for rights and citations.